AntonScheitler/MolSim/README.md

 ```
 make doc_doxygen
 ```
-The doxygen documentation will be generated in the directory `doxys_documentation`
+The doxygen documentation will be generated in the directory `doxys_documentation` (which is inside the project directory)

 ### Execution